websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-insights.md

 With the _Enable Score Explanation_ option (enabled by default), the Insights widget also prints a relevance score explanation for each returned result.

-When a search query is processed, results are returned.
+When Elasticsearch processes a search query, it returns results.
 The concept of _Relevance_ determines how well results match the query.
-The Score explanation for returned search documents helps clarify seemingly odd results, letting you adjust the relevancy scoring process by making matches in certain fields count for more (_boosting_ the fields is the term for this).
+The Score explanation for returned search documents helps clarify seemingly odd results, letting you adjust the relevancy scoring process by _boosting_ results---making matches in certain fields count for more.

 ## Inspecting The Search Query String